multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 for row in stride(from: 10, to: Int(size.height - 10), by: 40) {
 ```
 - `Bool.random()` to generate either true or false randomly
-- mixing UIKit and SpriteKit, our game view controller needs to house and manage the user interface, and the game scene needs to manage everything inside the game.
+- mixing `UIKit` and `SpriteKit`, our game view controller needs to house and manage the user interface, and the game scene needs to manage everything inside the game.
 But they also need to talk to each other:

 ```swift